mloubout/SC20Paper/response.md

+---
+title: respons to reviews
+bibliography:
+	- sc20_paper.bib
+---
 Dear Editor,

 First of all, we would like to thank the reviewers for their work and constructive feedback.
 Below, we address their questions and observations.

 ## R1